DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      Teachers and salaried trainees who started their job or course in September 2023 <a href="https://get-a-teacher-relocation-payment.education.gov.uk/"> can now apply for an international relocation payment (IRP)</a>.You must apply by 31 October 2023.If you are starting a teaching job after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
-We will email you when applications re-open in 2024.
+      <p>Teachers and salaried trainees who started their job or course in September 2023 <a href="https://get-a-teacher-relocation-payment.education.gov.uk/"> can now apply for an international relocation payment (IRP)</a>.
+You must apply by 31 October 2023.</p>

+      <p>If you are starting a teaching job after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
+We will email you when applications re-open in 2024.</p>

-      If you are a trainee on a fee-paying course, you do not need to apply.
-[Learn more about the process for fee paying courses](/non-uk-teachers/get-an-international-relocation-payment#how-trainee-teachers-can-get-the-international-relocation-payment).
+      <p>If you are a trainee on a fee-paying course, you do not need to apply. <a href="/non-uk-teachers/get-an-international-relocation-payment#how-trainee-teachers-can-get-the-international-relocation-payment">Learn more about the process for fee paying courses</a>.</p>
 keywords:
   - International
   - Overseas